Fun Bateleur Eagle Facts For Kids | Kidadl

 How many Bateleur eagles are there in the world?

 The current population of these endangered birds in the world stands at 10,000 to 100,000.
 There has been a decrease in their population over the years.
-Habitat loss is one of the primary reasons, along with hunting as well as their tendency to feed on carcasses which are often filled with pesticides.
+Habitat loss is one of the primary reasons, along with hunting as well as their tendency to feed on carcasses that are often filled with pesticides.

 Where does a Bateleur eagle live?